agabor/recolorimage/specs.md

   - Hue palette (collection of distinct colors)
   - Number of hue classes
 - **Process**:
-  - Run K-means algorithm of the hue values of those pixels where isHueMappable returns true.
+  - Run K-means algorithm on the hue values of those pixels where isHueMappable returns true.
-  - Map the hue value of each class to the closes hue palette color.
+  - Map the hue value of each class to the closest hue palette color.
-  - Calculate the average saturation level of each class, and calculate the ratio of it to the mapped colors saturation.
+  - Calculate the average saturation level of each class, and calculate the ratio of it to the mapped color's saturation.
-  - Calculate the average lightness level of each class, and calculate the ratio of it to the mapped colors lightness.
+  - Calculate the average lightness level of each class, and calculate the ratio of it to the mapped color's lightness.
 - **Outputs**:
   - Hue mapping: Mapping from hue values to the hue palette colors.
   - Saturation mapping: assigns a saturation scale factor to each class.
 Mapping keys are the same as in Hue mapping.